iam-kuntluru/Python/3.Functions-Modules-Packages/Readme.md

 ### Functions

-A function in Python is a block of code that performs a specific task.
+A Python function is a reusable block of code that performs a specific task, helps avoid repetition, and organizes your program for clarity and maintainability.
 Functions are defined using the `def` keyword and can take inputs, called arguments.
 They are a way to encapsulate and reuse code.

+A function definition starts with the def keyword, followed by a function name, parentheses containing an optional parameter list, a trailing colon, and an indented body containing the statements to run.
+The function body forms a code block defined by indentation, and the first statement may be an optional docstring that documents the function’s purpose.
+A return statement exits the function and can pass back a value, while omitting it is equivalent to returning None.

 **Example:**